techmyth/techmyth.github.io/content/posts/vmware-srm-doc-asbuiltreport.en.md

 Hello everyone!

-These last weeks I have been working on improving my coding skills taking into account that now the trend is “Software Defined Everything”.
-This time I have been spending time on PowerShell creating several reports through the AsBuildReport project created by “Tim Carman” [@tpcarman](https://twitter.com/tpcarman) [Link Here]({{< ref "/posts/homelab-ontap-documentacion-asbuiltreport.en.md" >}} "HomeLab: Automated NetApp Ontap Documentation with AsBuiltReport").
+These last week I have been working on improving my coding skills taking into account that now the trend is `Software Defined Everything`.
+This time I have been spending time on PowerShell creating several reports through the AsBuildReport project created by `Tim Carman` [@tpcarman](https://twitter.com/tpcarman) [Link Here]({{< ref "/posts/homelab-ontap-documentacion-asbuiltreport.en.md" >}} "HomeLab: Automated NetApp Ontap Documentation with AsBuiltReport").

 The report I helped finish this time is related to documenting VMware Site Recovery Manager installations.
-The report was initially created by “Matt Allford” [@mattallford](https://twitter.com/mattallford) and I took on the task of trying to finish the work that had already been started.
+The report was initially created by `Matt Allford` [@mattallford](https://twitter.com/mattallford) and I took on the task of trying to finish the work that had already been started.

 According to VMware’s documentation portal:

-> **Site Recovery Manager (SRM)** is the leading disaster recovery management solution designed to minimize downtime in the event of a disaster.
+> `Site Recovery Manager (SRM)` is the leading disaster recovery management solution designed to minimize downtime in the event of a disaster.
 It provides policy-based management and automated coordination, and enables testing of centralized recovery plans without disruption.
 It is designed for virtual machines and is scalable to manage all applications in a vSphere environment.
 >
 > [VMware Documentation](https://www.vmware.com/latam/products/site-recovery-manager.html)